Special Education Services

-- Children up to 32 months are eligible for an Early Intervention screening.
+- Children up to 32 months are eligible for a Developmental Screening in English / Spanish.

-- Children 33 months to 5 years of age are eligible for an Early Childhood screening.
+- Children 33 months to 5 years of age are eligible for an Early Childhood Screening in English / Spanish.

 Each of the screenings is by appointment (call 630-937-8000).
 At that time, we will gather some basic information.
 In Batavia, we have a 2 step screening process.

 Step 1 is a paper screening, where the family fills out two nationally normed developmental screeners, some district-developed screeners, and a family information form.
 The EC diagnostic team then reviews this information, and further recommendations are then made.

 Step 2, if recommended, would be an in-person screening.

 A full in-person screening assesses the development of children who are 33 months to five years of age in the areas of:

 - Fine Motor

 A full in-person screening takes approximately one hour to complete.
 After the screening, parents can discuss the results of the screening and any concerns about their child with a member of the screening team.

 The team may also recommend just a speech and language screening which would take place with a district speech and language pathologist for children who have concerns in the area of speech and language.